-The Exchange further proposes to amend its rules to provide authority to declare a regulatory halt for a new listing that is not the subject of an IPO.
-As proposed, Rule 123D(d) would provide that the Exchange may declare a regulatory halt in a security that is the subject of an initial pricing on the Exchange of a security that has not been listed on a national securities exchange or traded in the over-the-counter market pursuant to FINRA Form 211 ("OTC market") immediately prior to the initial pricing.
-Proposed Rule 123D(d) would further provide that this regulatory halt would be terminated when the DMM opens the security.
+The Exchange further proposes to amend its rules to provide authority to declare a regulatory halt for a new listing.
+As proposed, Rule 123D(d) would provide that the Exchange may declare a regulatory halt in a security that is the subject of: (1) an initial public offering on the Exchange; or (2) an initial pricing on the Exchange of a security that has not been listed on a national securities exchange or traded in the over-the-counter market pursuant to FINRA Form 211 ("OTC market") immediately prior to the initial pricing.